Before making an application it’s really important you find out if your organisation is eligible and understand our funding principles.

-Your application will be considered in detail by our grant-making committee with a final decision made by our board of trustees.
+Your application will be considered in detail by our grant-making committee, with a final decision made by our board of trustees.

 Projects that deepen the awareness of Catholic Social Teaching and Catholic Social Thought to better equip people to take on leadership roles in tackling poverty, exclusion, economic inequality and environmental concerns in their communities.